pahakia/knysa/README.md

 # knysa
-Knysa is a javascript library that enables you to write phantomjs scripts in "sync" style, i.e. without callbacks.
+knysa is a javascript library that enables you to write phantomjs scripts in "sync" style, i.e. without callbacks.

 ## Target Audience
 Developer who has experience with phantomjs and casperjs.